Convenient to wear

 It bends reality to the will of the wearer

-"How she survivied?
-It is very simply, but if you are not smart enough to have it figured it out yet, let me spell it out for you: She is wearing freaking Plot Armor, that is why!
+"How she survived?
+It is very simple, but if you are not smart enough to have it figured it out yet, let me spell it out for you: She is wearing freaking Plot Armor, that is why!

-Plot Armor is the generalized name on a unknown amount of armors that are believed to have been created by Architect, though according to secure sources, who wishes to remain anonymous, even He was unsure of their origin.
+Plot Armor is the generalized name on an unknown amount of armors that are believed to have been created by Architect, though according to secure sources, who wish to remain anonymous, even He was unsure of their origin.

 Nonetheless, Plot Armor is considered to be amongst the most protective and powerful armors to exist both within Alézun'Teran and without.